ameisso/VezerToTween/README.md

 ## TODO :
+- code refactoring (function to access xml propoerties,)
 - only exports activated timelines compositions
+- remap function (for exemple one led can be tested via DMX (0-255) and controled by a 12bit pwm (0-4096))
 - option to export all tracks from the same composition in a single file ?
-- code refactoring (function to access xml propoerties,)
+- support multiple compositions
 - export cues with times and offset as comments
 - tweenduino support (and lib modification to support int)
-- support multiple compositions
-- remap function (for exemple one led can be tested via DMX (0-255) and controled by a 12bit pwm (0-4096))
 - electron app / online site
+- option to start automatically the timeline
 ## License
 MIT